Skip to main content

 required

 The amount to withdraw, in the token’s native units.
-Must not exceed the current encrypted balance.
+Must not exceed the current ETA balance.

 options.optionalData

-32 bytes of arbitrary metadata stored with the withdrawal.
-Defaults to all zeros.
+32 bytes of caller metadata stored with the withdrawal.
+Defaults to 32 zero bytes.
+Must be a pre-hashed or pre-encrypted 32-byte value — never store plaintext identifiers.

 options.accountInfoCommitment